laderast/RBootcamp_old/chapter5.md

 - T.tests and linear regression in R
 - `broom` functions to make model output `tidy`
 - How to put it together with `dplyr` and `ggplot2` to assess model fit and visualize results
+- How the `tidyverse` comes together to make data manipulation and statistics easier

 *** =instructions

+There are so many directions you can go in now that you know the basics of the `tidyverse`.
+Here are some important links for going further.

++ [R for Data Science](http://r4ds.had.co.nz) - This is the foundational text and will take you further in data manipulation
++ [Modern Dive](http://www.moderndive.com) - Chester and Albert's short but sweet book on foundational data science skills in R.

 Need help with statistics/biostatistics at OHSU?
 There are some groups on campus that are there for you (they even have drop in hours):